bernardjhuang/gamerunnersnews/_posts/2014-12-30-8-ways-to-find-your-first-league-of-legends-students.md

 ---
 layout: post
-title: "8 Ways to Find Your First LoL Students and Start Making Money Teaching LoL"
+title: "8 Ways to Find Your First LoL Students and Make Money Teaching LoL"
 description: "Where should you begin establishing your LoL coaching career, and where are all of the potential students?
 I'm going to show you 8 ways to start putting your League of Legends skills to work."
-excerpt: " More and more people want to get better at playing LoL because being in the Diamond or Challenger division is now a bragging right amongst your friends (and pro NA teams have 300,000+ fan bases).
+excerpt: "More and more people want to get better at playing LoL because being in the Diamond or Challenger division is now a bragging right amongst your friends (and pro NA teams have 300,000+ fan bases).
 Where should you begin establishing your LoL coaching career, and where are all of the potential students?
 Here are 8 ways to start putting your League of Legends skills to work."
 author: "Bernard Huang"
 author_image: "https://pbs.twimg.com/profile_images/378800000420359228/a73e0d9f4cb08c28ebd9585a91d25c8b_400x400.jpeg"
 author_profile: "GameRunners Guy"